-Insulin is one of the most important hormones in the human body and lack of it can cause a myriad of diseases.
+Insulin is one of the most important hormones in the human body.
+Having both too much and too little of it can cause a myriad of diseases.

-Insulin regulates your blood sugar levels so you don’t go into hyperglycemia (too much blood sugar) or hypoglycemia (too low blood sugar).
+In a nutshell, insulin regulates your blood sugar levels so you don’t go into hyperglycemia (too high blood sugar) or hypoglycemia (too low blood sugar).

-Sugar is the main energy source of the cells in your body.
-However, sugar cannot be fully absorbed directly by the cells.
+Glucose is the main energy source of the cells in your body.
+However, it can't be absorbed directly by the cells.
 It needs the help of insulin.

 Insulin is often referred to as the ‘key’ because it unlocks body cells so that they allow sugar to be absorbed and then utilized for energy.

-It works this way: When you eat food, the level of sugar in your blood rises.
+It works this way: when you eat food, the level of sugar in your blood rises.
 The beta cells in your pancreas are then triggered to release insulin into the bloodstream.
-Insulin attaches to and signals the cells to absorb the sugar from your bloodstream.
+Insulin attaches to the cells and signals them to absorb the sugar from your bloodstream.

 If there is more than enough sugar in the body than what it requires, insulin then helps in storing the excess sugar in the liver.
 This stored sugar will then be released when your body needs more sugar such as when engaged in strenuous physical activities or in between meals.

-Insulin balances out the levels of blood sugar in your body keeping it within normal range.
-The release of insulin by the pancreas is triggered by rise of blood sugar level in the body.
+Insulin balances out the levels of blood sugar in your body, keeping them within the normal range.
+The release of insulin by the pancreas is triggered by a spike in blood sugar levels in the blood.

-It cannot be denied that insulin is important for the body.
+It can't be denied that insulin is essential for the body.
 However, there are cases when the body fails to appropriately respond to insulin.

-In people with insulin resistance, the cells are unable to effectively using blood sugar, and this leads to high sugar levels in the bloodstream.
-This is why problems with insulin sensitivity can contribute to the development of diseases like diabetes.
+In people with insulin resistance, the cells are unable to absorb blood sugar effectively, so it stays in the bloodstream.
+This is why problems with insulin sensitivity contribute to the development of diseases like diabetes.

-There are ways to improve insulin sensitivity, such as the following:
+The good news is that there are reliable ways to improve insulin sensitivity, including the following strategies: